 - Reassure your loved one that no one “deserves” to be sexually violated.

 - Remind your loved one that there is no right or wrong way to feel after a sexual assault.
-Many of the emotions of a sexual assault victim can be confusing – especially to the victim of the sexual assault.
+Many of the emotions of a sexual assault survivor can be confusing – especially to the survivor.

 Long Term Support After a Sexual Assault